ilkkamtk/hybridisovellukset/Week1/03-server-arch.md

     - Add your own DB settings
     - Share the same secret key for verifying JWTs between all servers
     - Note that the servers use the same database and run concurrently on different ports
-1. Install dependencies and test run the servers `npm i && npm run dev`
+1. Install dependencies, generate api docs and test run the servers `npm i && npm run apidoc && npm run dev`
+1. If you don't want to start all servers separately, you can use [concurrently](https://www.npmjs.com/package/concurrently) package to start all servers with a single script in a main `package.json` file: `concurrently --kill-others \"cd hybrid-upload-server; npm run dev\" \"cd hybrid-media-api; npm run dev\" ...`.
+See lecture example for more details.

 ### Authentication server